hurley87/stoa-miniapp/About.md

 ### What You Earn

-As a member of the Logos, you earn **10% of all submission fees** for every question you ask.
+As a creator, you earn **10% of all submission fees** for every question you ask.
 If 20 people each pay 10 tokens to answer your question, you earn 20 tokens simply for curating the discourse.

 ---